-- 396.8.2.1 For Roller Ski World Cup and Roller Ski World Championships the finish corridors must be videotaped using a minimum of 2 digital video cameras.
-Play back units must be available in the Jury room. - 396.8.2.12 The Finish Zone (Roll Out Zone) which follows the finish line must be a minimum of 70 m long for sprint competitions (depending on inclination).
+- The Finish Zone (Roll Out Zone) which follows the finish line must be a minimum of 70 m long for sprint competitions (depending on inclination).
 For distance competitions the Jury will decide on the length.
 The finish control line must be after the roll out zone.
-Competitors are not allowed to take off their Roller Skis until they cross the control line.

-396.8.2.23 The start area, the finish area and the exchange area must be secure and completely fenced off from spectators and unauthorized personnel.
+Competitors are not allowed to take off their Roller Skis until they cross the control line. - The start area, the finish area and the exchange area must be secure and completely fenced off from spectators and unauthorized personnel.

-396.9Exchange Zone
+396.9 Exchange Zone

-- 396.9.1 The exchange zone for Team Relay or Team Sprint should be a minimum of 10 m wide and 15 m in length. - 396.9.2 The exchange zone must be clearly marked with a line at the beginning of the zone.
+- The exchange zone for Team Relay or Team Sprint should be a minimum of 10 m wide and 15 m in length. - The exchange zone must be clearly marked with a line at the beginning of the zone.
 When the front wheel of the arriving competitor reaches this exchange line the corresponding team mate is allowed to depart the exchange zone.
 No physical contact between the competitors is required.